ForrestKnight/RetroCalculator/README.md

 # RetroCalculator

-This is a retro-themed simple calculator.
+This is a retro-themed simple calculator iOS application.

 # What I Learned